wmthor/mykad/README.md

 ```

 ### Formatting
 MyKad numbers can be formatted to either have dash or without.
+Note that this simply formats without validation (date/place of birth code).
+You can use isValid() if you need to check for validity.
 ```
 mykad.format('111013018934', (err, formatted) => {
     if (err) throw error;